ACEmulator/ACE/docs/SINGLE_PLAYER_ARCHITECTURE.md

 1. A user-installed `mariadbd.exe` in automatic private-database mode.
 2. The published `ACE.Server.exe`, started with `--config <absolute path>` and `--ready-file <absolute path>`.
-3. `acclient.exe`, launched directly in Vanilla mode or through the package's isolated x86 Decal helper.
+3. `acclient.exe`, launched directly in Vanilla mode or through the package's isolated x86 bridge to an installed ThwargLauncher injector.

 The original server behavior is unchanged when the two new arguments are omitted.
 The normal cross-platform `Source/ACE.sln` is unchanged; Windows packaging uses `Source/ACE.SinglePlayer.slnx`.